mengxi-liao/huxpro.github.io/_posts/Algorithms and Data Structures/problems/2015-08-01-Depth-First-Search/2015-08-22-combination-sum-ii.markdown

 ## Question

-Given a set of candidate numbers (candidates) (without duplicates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.
+Given a set of candidate numbers (candidates) (with duplicates) and a target number (target), find all unique combinations in candidates where the candidate numbers sums to target.

 The same repeated number may be chosen from candidates unlimited number of times.
 Each number in candidates may only be used once in the combination.